-There was a very threatening sound on the other end of the line this time.
+There was a very threatening tone on the other end of the line this time.
 One that cut Levi out of his joking spirit immediately.
 All pleasantries left his face, and his voice was now cold and sharp.

 “And why not?”

-He listened patiently to the poor lack-of-a-good-excuse, but was clearly not a fan of being told what he could and couldn’t do.
+He listened patiently to the poor lack-of-a-good-excuse but was clearly not a fan of being told what he could and couldn’t do.

 “If she’s that important to the client, then they need to take responsibility for her.
 As long as she’s with me, I’m doing things my way.
 I am not making any promises about anything.
 Do I make myself clear?”

-Apparently intimidated, the voice on the other end was quieter.
+Intimidated, the voice on the other end was quieter.